Nemael/payment_taler/README.md

 ---

-Note: if any of these tutorials seem inaccurate, please reach out for clarifications or changes.
+> If any of these tutorials or information seem inaccurate, please reach out for clarifications or changes.

 ---